 Two galaxies in the northern hemisphere are visible with the naked eye

-faint, but M31 is readily visible on a dark night.
-In the southern
+M33 is quite faint, but M31 is readily visible on a dark night.
+In

-they are small satellite galaxies of the Milky Way.
+Clouds are conspicuous; they are small satellite galaxies of

-M31 is the most distant object you can see with the naked eye; it is
+M31 is the most distant object you can see with the naked eye.
+The

 All four of the naked-eye galaxies are members of a loose association